Korn Ferry (NYSE:KFY) Updates Q3 2023 Earnings Guidance

 Korn Ferry (NYSE:KFY – Get Rating) issued an update on its third quarter 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.88-$1.00 for the period, compared to the consensus estimate of $1.32.
+The company provided EPS guidance of $0.88-$1.00 for the period, compared to the consensus EPS estimate of $1.32.
 The company issued revenue guidance of -.
 Korn Ferry also updated its Q3 guidance to $0.88-1.00 EPS.

-Korn Ferry (NYSE:KFY – Get Rating) last issued its quarterly earnings results on Wednesday, September 7th.
-The business services provider reported $1.50 earnings per share for the quarter, missing analysts’ consensus estimates of $1.53 by ($0.03).
-The business had revenue of $695.90 million for the quarter, compared to analyst estimates of $697.04 million.
-Korn Ferry had a return on equity of 22.49% and a net margin of 11.92%.
-The firm’s revenue for the quarter was up 18.9% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.37 EPS.
-Research analysts anticipate that Korn Ferry will post 5.43 EPS for the current year.
+Korn Ferry (NYSE:KFY – Get Rating) last released its quarterly earnings data on Wednesday, September 7th.
+The business services provider reported $1.50 EPS for the quarter, missing analysts’ consensus estimates of $1.53 by ($0.03).
+The business had revenue of $695.90 million during the quarter, compared to analyst estimates of $697.04 million.
+Korn Ferry had a net margin of 11.45% and a return on equity of 21.64%.
+The firm’s revenue was up 18.9% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $1.37 EPS.
+Equities research analysts expect that Korn Ferry will post 5.21 EPS for the current year.

 Hedge Funds Weigh In On Korn Ferry

-A number of large investors have recently made changes to their positions in the stock.
-Advisors Asset Management Inc. increased its holdings in Korn Ferry by 55.2% during the 1st quarter.
-Advisors Asset Management Inc. now owns 945 shares of the business services provider’s stock valued at $61,000 after acquiring an additional 336 shares in the last quarter.
-Lazard Asset Management LLC increased its holdings in Korn Ferry by 22.6% during the 1st quarter.
-Lazard Asset Management LLC now owns 1,695 shares of the business services provider’s stock valued at $110,000 after acquiring an additional 313 shares in the last quarter.
-Point72 Hong Kong Ltd increased its holdings in Korn Ferry by 14.8% during the 1st quarter.
-Point72 Hong Kong Ltd now owns 2,629 shares of the business services provider’s stock valued at $171,000 after acquiring an additional 338 shares in the last quarter.
-Royal Bank of Canada increased its holdings in Korn Ferry by 68.4% during the 3rd quarter.
-Royal Bank of Canada now owns 3,033 shares of the business services provider’s stock valued at $142,000 after acquiring an additional 1,232 shares in the last quarter.
-Finally, Vanguard Personalized Indexing Management LLC purchased a new position in Korn Ferry during the 2nd quarter valued at about $207,000.
+Hedge funds have recently made changes to their positions in the stock.
+Citigroup Inc. boosted its position in Korn Ferry by 4.4% in the 1st quarter.
+Citigroup Inc. now owns 51,547 shares of the business services provider’s stock valued at $3,347,000 after buying an additional 2,163 shares during the period.
+Bank of Montreal Can boosted its position in Korn Ferry by 1.5% in the 1st quarter.
+Bank of Montreal Can now owns 16,129 shares of the business services provider’s stock valued at $1,073,000 after buying an additional 239 shares during the period.
+MetLife Investment Management LLC boosted its position in Korn Ferry by 55.4% in the 1st quarter.
+MetLife Investment Management LLC now owns 28,741 shares of the business services provider’s stock valued at $1,866,000 after buying an additional 10,248 shares during the period.
+Rhumbline Advisers boosted its position in Korn Ferry by 1.4% in the 1st quarter.
+Rhumbline Advisers now owns 151,154 shares of the business services provider’s stock valued at $9,816,000 after buying an additional 2,031 shares during the period.
+Finally, BlackRock Inc. boosted its position in Korn Ferry by 0.3% in the 1st quarter.
+BlackRock Inc. now owns 8,381,765 shares of the business services provider’s stock valued at $544,312,000 after buying an additional 28,155 shares during the period.
 Hedge funds and other institutional investors own 94.70% of the company’s stock.

 Korn Ferry, together with its subsidiaries, provides organizational consulting services worldwide.
 It operates through four segments: Consulting, Digital, Executive Search, and Recruitment Process Outsourcing (RPO) & Professional Search.
 The company provides executive search services to recruit board level, chief executive, other senior executive, and general management talent of organizations.